Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 In fact, the previous two analyses have prepared the way for the last one: the cash flow analysis & forecasting.
 Let us start with analysis of the past couple of years.
 The company makes a cash flow of roughly $3bn annually from the planes it leases and another $1.8bn from selling its flight equipment.
 The 'method two' analysis relates to the operating cash flow, 'method three' relates to the $1.8bn from disposals.

 If we think in terms of net income, the picture looks worse.
-AerCap’s primary expenses are interest and depreciation.
-Aeroplanes likely face accelerated depreciation (impairments) while interest rates are likely to be pushed higher for AerCap.
+AerCap's primary expenses are interest and depreciation.
+Airplanes likely face accelerated depreciation (impairments) while interest rates are likely to be pushed higher for AerCap.

 Source: AerCap 10-K.